campoy/go-tooling-workshop/3-dynamic-analysis/3-profiling/1-benchmarks.md

 # omitted content
 ```

-_NOTE_: In Mac, you might see two definitions of the same function.
-The second one is the one we care about.
-There's an [issue](https://github.com/golang/go/issues/20976) filed to fix this behavior.

 You don't need to understand the whole thing, but the point is that there's no function call

 The problem here is that the function call to `div` has been inlined, and the inlined code